elennick/retry4j/README.md

 ### Putting it all together with more realistic config examples

 This example will execute the callable code up to three times with a delay of 5 seconds in between each try if needed.
-It will retry wheneve the callable code returns false OR when an IllegalArgumentException is thrown:
+It will retry whenever the callable code does not return true OR when an IllegalArgumentException is thrown:

     RetryConfig config = new RetryConfigBuilder()
         .retryOnSpecificExceptions(IllegalArgumentException.class)